jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

   * Enter Cluster name: `digital-ocean-cluster`
 * Go to bottom of page and select "Create Cluster"
   * Cluster build usually takes four minutes
-* On the `Getting Started` page
-  1. Create a Kubernetes cluster...
-  2. Install management tools...`Continue, I'll do this later`
-  3. Download the config file...`Continue, I'll do this later`
-  4. Install 1-Click Apps...`Grafana Loki`...`Install`
-  5. Next Steps...`Great, I'm Done`

 Go back to the main page to confirm that the cluster and load balancer have been created before proceeding.
 * At the top of the page the cluster name `digital-ocean-cluster` will have a green icon indicating it is ready for use.